HopkinsLab/ddRAD_alignment_variantcalling/README.md

-# ddRAD_alignment_bwa
-This is a repository for scripts used for running alignments using BWA.
+This is a repository for scripts used for running alignments using BWA and variant calling using STACKS.